MultiTonic/thinking-dataset/docs/02b_DATABASE.md

 ## Comparison with Direct Parquet File Usage

-While using parquet files directly has its benefits, there are also notable drawbacks, especially for a project requiring structured data management and complex querying capabilities.
+While using parquet files directly has its benefits, there are also drawbacks, especially for projects requiring structured data management and complex querying capabilities.

 ### Benefits of Using Parquet Files

 1. **Simplicity**:
-    - Easy to use and understand, especially for small datasets.
+    - Easy to use and understand for small datasets.
     - No need for additional database setup and maintenance.

 2. **Flexibility**:
     - Suitable for quick data exploration and analysis.
-    - Easily integrates with data processing frameworks like Apache Spark.
+    - Integrates easily with data processing frameworks like Apache Spark.

 ### Drawbacks of Using Parquet Files

-Using parquet files directly can limit the efficiency and scalability of data operations in several ways:
+Using parquet files directly can limit the efficiency and scalability of data operations:

 1. **Performance**:
     - May not perform well with very large datasets.